jminuse/lammps-fix-parameterize/README.md

 A LAMMPS fix for parameterizing Tersoff potentials.
 Optional Coulombic and Lennard-Jones contributions are available for the range outside the Tersoff cutoffs.
+This fix works for the December 7th, 2015 version of LAMMPs which can be downloaded [here](http://lammps.sandia.gov/tars/lammps-7Dec15.tar.gz).

 # Getting started